Pedro Pasculli: Playing career

-Born in Santa Fe, Pasculli played as a striker for Colón de Santa Fe and Argentinos Juniors in his own country, partnering Diego Maradona at the latter.
+Born in Santa Fe, Pasculli played as a striker for Colón de Santa Fe and Argentinos Juniors in his native Argentina, partnering Diego Maradona at the latter.
 In 1985 he moved to U.S. Lecce in Italy, where he became their second highest goalscorer of all time.
-He retired from professional football in 1996, after playing for Casertana F.C. also in Italy, helping the club to obtain promotion to Serie C2 (4th division).
+He retired from professional football in 1996, after playing for Casertana F.C. also in Italy, helping the club to gain promotion to Serie C2 (4th division).
 He ended his football career with Pelita Jaya in Indonesia.

 At international level, Pasculli won the FIFA World Cup with the Argentina national football team in 1986.
 He started their first match against South Korea alongside Jorge Valdano, and scored the only goal in the victory against Uruguay in the round of 16, but was unused for the rest of the tournament.

-Pasculli was also chosen for the 1987 Copa América, in which Argentina came fourth on home soil.
-He did not play any matches in the tournament.
+Although Pasculli was chosen for the 1987 Copa América, in which Argentina came fourth on home soil, he did not play any matches in the tournament.

 Coaching career

 Following his retirement as a player in 1996, Pasculli began working as a coach, mainly in the lower leagues of Italian football.

 Pasculli became manager of Uganda in May 2003, and led the team to a goalless draw with Sudan in his first match in Kampala.
 He managed the team despite being unable to speak English.
 In June, he missed the team's crucial 2004 Africa Cup of Nations qualifiers against Rwanda and Ghana, as his father, whom he had not seen for over two years, was gravely ill in Argentina.
 In September, he left the Cranes after turning down a US$24,000 contract that his agent called too low, and the representative also alleged that Pasculli had not been paid what was promised for his work.

 In September 2004, Pasculli was hired by FK Dinamo Tirana of the Albanian Superliga.
 An article on UEFA's website called his team "lacklustre" the following month.
-He was replaced as manager by Faruk Sejdini, and returned to the helm in January 2005 when the latter was dismissed, and then he became director of football in March.
+He was replaced as manager by Faruk Sejdini, and returned to the helm in January 2005 when the latter was dismissed, and Pasculli then became director of football in March.

 On 5 October 2019, Pasculli was appointed manager of Bangor City in the Cymru North, the second tier of Welsh football, after former chairman Stephen Vaughan Jr. stepped down following a 7–0 loss to Prestatyn Town.
 His link to the club was through new owner Domenico Serafino, an Italian musician who lived in Argentina.
-At the end of the season, having failed to win promotion, he was replaced by compatriot player Hugo Colace.
+At the end of the season, having failed to win promotion, he was replaced by his compatriot Hugo Colace.